waylad/create-tezos-dapp/docusaurus/docs/deployment.md

 Render offers free [static site](https://render.com/docs/static-sites) hosting with fully managed SSL, a global CDN and continuous auto deploys from GitHub.

-Deploy your app in only a few minutes by following the [Create React App deployment guide](https://render.com/docs/deploy-create-tezos-dapp).
+Deploy your app in only a few minutes by following the [Create Tezos Dapp deployment guide](https://render.com/docs/deploy-create-tezos-dapp).

 Use invite code `cra` to sign up or use [this link](https://render.com/i/cra).

 ## [S3](https://aws.amazon.com/s3) and [CloudFront](https://aws.amazon.com/cloudfront/)

-See this [blog post](https://medium.com/@omgwtfmarc/deploying-create-tezos-dapp-to-s3-or-cloudfront-48dae4ce0af) on how to deploy your React app to Amazon Web Services S3 and CloudFront.
+See this [blog post](https://medium.com/@omgwtfmarc/deploying-create-tezos-dapp-to-s3-or-cloudfront-48dae4ce0af) on how to deploy your Tezos dapp to Amazon Web Services S3 and CloudFront.
 If you are looking to add a custom domain, HTTPS and continuous deployment see this [blog post](https://medium.com/dailyjs/a-guide-to-deploying-your-react-app-with-aws-s3-including-https-a-custom-domain-a-cdn-and-58245251f081).

 ## [Surge](https://surge.sh/)